osefatul/fullstack-mern-socialmedia/react-social/README.md

 - Added path for images in to the api/index file.
 - In the Share component when a file is chosen in the input by a user, Then we send that file using a formData ( provides a way to easily construct a set of key/value pairs representing form fields and their values, which can then be easily sent using the XMLHttpRequest.)

+#### Adding Follow button in profile page.

+- if the user which you visit their profile is not the current logged in user profile then there must be a follow button:
+  {user.username !== currentUser.username && (
+  <button className="rightbarFollowButton">Follow</button>
+  )}